Now Available

 Instructions are presented to the students using animated videos which eliminates the need for comprehension of verbal directions.

-The Verbal, Nonverbal & Quantitative tests measure thinking with minimum influence of knowing and can be solved regardless of the student’s language.
+The Verbal, Nonverbal, & Quantitative tests measure thinking with minimal influence of prior knowledge and can be solved regardless of a student’s language background.

-Recently, researchers have estimated that more than 1,250,000 African-American, Hispanic, and Native American students in K-12 public schools today could have been identified for gifted programs but were not.
-This problem could be addressed by using ability tests designed and validated to be fair for all students.
+Researchers have estimated that over 1,250,000 students in K–12 public schools may have qualified for gifted programs but were not identified.
+This issue could be addressed by using ability tests that are designed and validated to be fair for every student.

-The Naglieri General Ability Tests by Jack A. Naglieri, PhD, Dina M. Brulles, PhD, and Kimberly Lansdowne, PhD, were explicitly developed to address the need for fair assessment of gifted students from diverse cultural, linguistic, and socioeconomic backgrounds so they can receive educational opportunities appropriate for their ability.
-Read more about this research here.
+The Naglieri General Ability Tests, developed by Dr. Jack A. Naglieri, Dr. Dina M. Brulles, and Dr. Kimberly Lansdowne, were designed to provide a fair and effective assessment of gifted students, ensuring they receive educational opportunities that align with their abilities.
 Read more about this research here.

-In the article, "Elevating Voice and Opportunity Through Culturally Sustainable Practices," authors Dina Brulles, Ph.D., Rebekah A. West Keur, Ed.D., and Alisa Johnson, MS, emphasize the importance of creating inclusive spaces that empower gifted students to contribute meaningfully to diverse communities.
-By adopting culturally responsive and sustainable teaching practices, educators can foster a sense of belonging, understanding students holistically—their thoughts, feelings, and cultural backgrounds.
+In the article "Elevating Voice and Opportunity Through Effective Teaching Practices," authors Dina Brulles, Ph.D., Rebekah A. West Keur, Ed.D., and Alisa Johnson, MS, highlight the importance of creating supportive learning environments where gifted students can thrive.
+They discuss how thoughtful teaching strategies help educators understand students holistically—their thoughts, emotions, and unique perspectives.

-A recent study on the Naglieri General Ability Tests has shown that this gifted assessment provides a strong measure of general ability across diverse populations while minimizing demographic group performance differences.
+A recent study on the Naglieri General Ability Tests found that this gifted assessment provides a strong measure of general ability while minimizing performance differences among student groups.

-These initial findings suggest that this approach to measuring general ability may ultimately help identify students from diverse backgrounds for possible inclusion in gifted educational programs.
+These findings suggest that this approach to measuring general ability may help identify more students for gifted educational programs.

 The Naglieri General Ability Tests are now available for purchase.
 If you simply need more information about the tests or if you are ready to purchase please contact our account executive below.